-Popularly known as the eagle eye, the Wavefront Lasik / IntraLASIK application measures the passage of light from the front surface of the eye to the back of the eye as well as optical abberations, and a unique laser treatment is created for each eye.
+Popularly known as the eagle eye, the Wavefront Lasik / IntraLASIK application measures the passage of light from the front surface of the eye to the back of the eye as well as optical aberrations, and a unique laser treatment is created for each eye.
 These aberrations cannot even be corrected using glasses or lenses, but when the wavefront technique is used the most appropriate treatment for one’s own eye structure is realized.
-With this method, vision acuity is maximised and at the same time night vision problems are minimised.
+With this method, vision acuity is maximized and at the same time night vision problems are minimized.

-At the end of the day, excimer laser is a surgical treatment.
-As with any surgical treatment there are some risks, even if they are rare.
-However, if based on preliminary examinations the structure of eye shows to be suitable for laser treatment, then thanks to todays advanced laser technologies, the development of treatment-related problems is very low.
-In the hands of an experienced ophthalmologist the chances of laser treatment-related problems occuring is almost impossible.
+At the end of the day, the excimer laser is a surgical treatment.
+As with any surgical treatment, there are some risks, even if they are rare.
+However, if based on preliminary examinations the structure of eye shows to be suitable for laser treatment, then thanks to today’s advanced laser technologies, the development of treatment-related problems are very low.
+In the hands of an experienced ophthalmologist, the chances of laser treatment-related problems occurring are almost impossible.

 The medium-and long-term results of this treatment have been closely monitored by many bodies, both domestic and abroad.
 If suitability test results are good, and the patient’s age and dioptres are suitable then no problems are experienced in later years.